oemof/oemof-tabular/docs/usage.rst

 However, in some cases complexity of this internal logic and full functionality is neither necessary nor suitable for model users.
-Therefore we provide so called facade classes that provide an energy specific and reduced access to the underlying oemof functionality.
+Therefore we provide so called **facade classes** that provide an energy specific and reduced access to the underlying oemof.solph functionality.

-Currently we provide the following facades:

-	* Dispatchable
-	* Volatile
-	* Link
-	* Conversion
-	* Storage
-	* Reservoir
-	* Extraction
-	* Backpressure
-	* Reservoir
-	* Load
+To see the implemented facades check out the :py:mod:`~oemof.tabular.facades` module

 Modelling energy systems based on these classes is straightforward.
 Parametrization of an energy system can either be done via python scripting or by using the datapackage structure described below.

 Datamodel and Naming Conventions
 ----------------------------------

 Facades require specific attributes.
-For all facades the attribute `carrier` and 'tech' need to be set.
-The attribute type is string, therefore you can choose string for these.
+For all facades the attribute `carrier`, 'tech' and 'type' need to be set.
+The type of the attribute is string, therefore you can choose string for these.
 However, if you want to leverage full postprocessing functionality we recommend using one of the types listed below

-Carrier types
+**Carrier types**

 * solar, wind, biomass, coal, lignite, uranium, oil, gas, hydro, waste, electricity, heat, other

-Tech types
+**Tech types**

 * st, ocgt, ccgt, ce, pv, onshore, offshore, ror, rsv, phs, ext, bp, battery